 What if I cannot supply the required references?

 In appropriate circumstances, Landlords may accept an application if the rent is underwritten by a Guarantor.
 People who agree to act as Guarantors are subject to credit and reference checks in the same way as applicants themselves.

 Will I be asked to sign a tenancy agreement?

 Yes, most commonly an Assured Shorthold Tenancy Agreement.
 The normal minimum term will be for 6 months.
 In most instance, Tenants will enjoy security of tenure by law for this fixed period and will also be liable to pay the rent for the term.
-Thereafter, Tenants can either accept a fixed-term replacement tenancy or allow the letting to pass into a statutory periodic tenancy.
+Thereafter, Tenants can either accept another fixed-term tenancy or allow the letting to pass to a statutory periodic, replacement tenancy on the same terms as the original except as to notice.
 In the latter case, Tenants can leave on giving one month's notice from a rent day and can be asked to leave by the Landlord on being given two months' notice.

 Must I pay a deposit?

 Almost invariably, yes!
-Normally, it is equivalent to one month's rent.
-It may be held either by the Landlord or by us (usually when acting as managing agent).
+Normally, it is equivalent to one month's rent and is now limited by law to no more than 5 weeks rent.
+It may be held either by the Landlord or through us (usually when acting as managing agent).
 It is returnable at the end of the tenancy provided that the rent is paid in full and the property is handed back in good order.
 The Record of Condition that may be prepared at the beginning of the tenancy sets the standard by which the property is judged at the end of the tenancy and therefore the Record is of equal value to both Landlord and Tenant.

 NOTE: Since April 2007, tenants' deposits have been protected by law.
 They have to be held either by a government agency or within the terms of one of two government approved schemes backed by insurance.
 EL & M subscribes to the Government-sponsored Deposit Protection Scheme, which is the body that actually holds the deposits.